Brexit: Court gives parliament Article 50 vote

 The decision is a complication for Prime Minister Theresa May, who wanted to trigger Article 50 of the Lisbon Treaty -- the legal mechanism that begins the process of leaving the EU -- by the end of March.
 Doing so would open the door for EU negotiations, which are likely to last two years.

-The Supreme Court judges voted eight to three against the government, saying that the legal consequences of leaving the EU were great enough to require an act of parliament to start the process.
+The Supreme Court judges voted eight to three against the government, upholding a November High Court decision.
+The judges, who deliberated the case over four days in December, said that the legal consequences of leaving the EU were great enough to require an act of parliament to start the process.

 "To proceed otherwise would be breach of settled constitutional principles stretching back many centuries," Lord David Neuberger, president of the Supreme Court, said as he read out the ruling.